HarrisburgUniversityPhd/ScrapeSpringfield/README.md

 Pulls down movie/TV scripts from the site [Springfield !Springfield!][springfield] by filing type for a given range.

+# Prereqs

+This application was written in [.Net Core 2.0][dotnet] to allow for portability.
+The runtime will need to be installed based on your OS.

 # How to use

 1. Open a command prompt
 2. Change to the directory where you downloaded the files
-3. Run `ScrapeSpringfield.exe`
+3. Run `dotnet ScrapeSpringfield.dll`

 # Parameters

-`ScrapeSpringfield.exe` has 4 optional parameters
+`ScrapeSpringfield.dll` has 4 optional parameters

 1. type
   * The type of scripts to download.